Jonas Hayes: Coaching career

-Following the end of his collegiate playing career, Hayes spent one season as assistant coach at Frederick Douglass High School (Atl).
+Following the end of his collegiate playing career, Hayes spent one season as an assistant coach at Frederick Douglass High School (Atl).
 One year later he was hired by Morehouse College to be an assistant coach for the men's basketball team in 2005.
 He remained with the team for one season before being hired as an assistant for the South Carolina State Bulldogs.
-In 2007, Belmont Abbey College hired Hayes to be an assistant, a post he remained at until 2012.
+In 2007, Belmont Abbey College hired Hayes as an assistant, a post he remained at until 2012.

 In 2012, Hayes returned to his alma mater as an operations coordinator for the men's basketball team.
 In 2013, he was promoted to the role of assistant coach.
 In his first three seasons as an assistant on Mark Fox's staff, the Bulldogs won 20 or more games, making an NCAA Tournament and two NIT Tournament appearances.
 Hayes is credited with aiding the development of forwards like Marcus Thornton and Yante Maten.
 He remained with Georgia until Fox's firing in 2018.

 In 2018, Hayes was hired as an assistant coach for the Xavier Musketeers.
 In 2021, he was promoted to the role of associate head coach.
-Following the firing of Travis Steele at the end of the 2021–22 regular season, Hayes was named the interim head coach of the team.
+Following the firing of Travis Steele at the end of the 2021–22 regular season, Hayes was named the team's interim head coach.
 He led the Musketeers to the school's second-ever NIT championship.